 Sometimes home insurance coverage for plumbing leaks falls into a gray area between preventable-yet-neglected and completely unexpected.
-So, it’s worth examining your home insurance policy before consigning yourself to forking over significant cash to plumbers and contractors.
+So, it’s worth examining your home insurance policy before forking over significant cash to plumbers and contractors.

 While the dwelling coverage clause does not pay for plumbing repairs, it does pay for structural damage to your home.
-If your leaking shower compromised the integrity of your walls, floors, or roof, for instance, your policy might pick up the bill to fix these major issues.
+If water damage from your leaking shower or other bathroom leaks has compromised the integrity of your walls, floors, or roof, for instance, your policy might pick up the bill to fix these major issues.

 If water damage left your furniture irrevocably soggy or destroyed your favorite electronic gadgetry, then you can claim on home insurance for leaking shower casualties under the property coverage clause.

 Be aware that there are often limits to how much the property coverage clause will cover, especially for items like jewelry.
 Read all of the fine print before becoming too celebratory over the replacement of your bathroom’s sound system that you enjoy while singing in the shower.

 If the aftermath from your leaking shower or other bathroom leaks displaces you from your home, additional living expenses coverage will reimburse you for hotel stays, eating out, and other travel expenses.